bigmlcom/bigmler/docs/index.rst

-                                    associated to newly created sources --project-id PROJECT_ID             Project id for the project to be associated to newly created sources
+                                    associated to newly created sources --project-id PROJECT_ID             Project id for the project to be associated to newly created sources --no-csv                            Causes the output of a batch prediction, batch centroid or batch anomaly score
+                                    not to be downloaded as a CSV file --to-dataset                        Causes the output of a batch prediction, batch centroid or batch anomaly score
+                                    to be stored remotely as a new dataset

 Content
 -------